 State of Ohio Disability Programs

 In past years, OPERS, STRS, and SERS were better disability plans than Social Security Disability.
-It used to be that an individual would be eligible for a disability benefit if he or she was medically unable to perform his or her job.
+It used to be that an individual would be eligible for a disability benefit if he or she were medically unable to perform his or her job.
 You did not have to prove you were disabled from performing any occupation in the economy.
-Beginning January 7, 2013, this has all changed.
+You could get more money in back pay.

 A pension reform bill, passed in 2012 and effective January 7, 2013, made obtaining state disability payments much more difficult.
 You now must prove, after either two or three years of a disability, that you are unable to work at any job – not just your past job.
-You are also required to attend and receive rehabilitative services if you desire benefits beyond three years.
-And although your disability might have forced you out of work, disability back payments are cut off for any time period prior to your last contribution date, meaning a longevity payment while you are “on leave” from your job could cost you tens of thousands of dollars.
+You may also be required to attend and receive rehabilitative services if you desire benefits beyond three years.
+And although your disability might have forced you out of work, disability back payments are cut off for any period before your last contribution date.
+This means a longevity payment while you are “on leave” from your job could cost you tens of thousands of dollars.

-State of Ohio employees need an attorney who has been through these battles and who can help with the application preparation, appeals, hearings, and possibly even litigation in court.
-If you are in need of an experienced attorney, call Scott today.
+If you are a State of Ohio employee, you need an experienced attorney who can help you with application preparation, appeals, hearings, and possibly even litigation in court.